fahad10inb/GenAI-Project/README.md

 * Improve caption-to-story creativity with fine-tuned LLMs.
 * Add multilingual support for narration.
-* Allow custom voice selection for audio playback.
+* Allow custom voice selection and speech rate control.
+* Optional export of audio to downloadable `.wav` using ESPnet locally.

 ---